fhalab/alde4ssmula/README.md

 # ALDE4SSMuLA
-* ALDE simulation runs for [SSMuLA](https://github.com/fhalab/SSMuLA) (Site Saturation Mutagenesis Landscape Analysis), the code base for `Evaluation of Machine Learning-Assisted Directed Evolution Across Diverse Combinatorial Landscapes`
+* ALDE simulation runs for [SSMuLA](https://github.com/fhalab/SSMuLA) (Site Saturation Mutagenesis Landscape Analysis), the code base for our [paper](https://doi.org/10.1101/2024.10.24.619774) titled "Evaluation of Machine Learning-Assisted Directed Evolution Across Diverse Combinatorial Landscapes"
+* Data and results can be found at [Zenodo](https://doi.org/10.5281/zenodo.13910506)
 * Modified from [the original ALDE repo](https://github.com/jsunn-y/ALDE)
 * Follow the instructions for simulation runs with the `alde.yml` environment